Getting recommendation is not always better

 \subsection{Decision to play or not}

 In \reffig{fig:perceptionGraph}, suppose $i$ is one of the selected agents to play.
 As far as the opponent is concerned, there are three cases.\\ (i)~\emph{Known opponent.} For example, $j$ is known by $i$.
 Then all $i$ has to do is to check the perceived cooperation ratio.
 If $t_{ij} > 0.5$, it plays.

-However, if there is no data about the opponent in its memory, as in the cases of $k$ or $\ell$, agent $i$ plays with it in Cetin and Bingol's model~\cite{ Cetin2016}.
-In our model, agent $i$ asks for ``recommendations'' from its neighbors.
+However, if there is no data about the opponent in its memory, as in the cases of $k$ or $\ell$, agent $i$ plays with it in IPDwLA model~\cite{ Cetin2016}.
+In our model, IPDwRec, agent $i$ asks for ``recommendations'' from its neighbors.
 There are two possible cases:\\ (ii)~\emph{Unknown opponent without any recommendation.} If nobody in its neighborhood knows the opponent, $i$ plays with the opponent as in the case of $\ell$.\\ (iii)~\emph{Unknown opponent with recommendations.} Any neighbor, such as $j$, that knows $k$, provides its own perception $t_{j k}$ about $k$.
 If there was only one such agent $j$, decision of $i$ would be relatively easy: it will play if $t_{j k} > 0.5$.
 But usually, there are many such agents, e.g. $j$ and $m$.
 Then $i$ has to evaluate conflicting recommendations received from them.